Muthukamalan/ZerotoHeroDL/README.md

 - [ ] Intro to PyTorch Lightning, Tensorboard and Gradio

 # VISION
-- [ ] Advanced Architectures in Convolution
+- [X] Advanced Architectures in Convolution & Visualization
 - [ ] Optimizations
 - [X] Data Augmentation
 - [ ] Residual Connections in CNN and FC